rheera/notes-app/README.md

 # Markdown Notes App

 Part of Scrimba's learn React course.
 An app that stores multiple notes that are written in a Markdown Editor with the ability to preview them.
+Live Link: https://note-to-markdown.netlify.app/

 ## Table of Contents